sstsimulator/sst-docs/docs/core/eli/register/sst_eli_register_subcomponent.md

     SST_ELI_ELEMENT_VERSION(1,0,0), // A version number
     "SubComponent that increments a value", // Description SST::simpleElementExample::basicSubComponentAPI // Fully qualified name of the API this subcomponent implements
-                                                    // A subcomponent can implment an API from any library )
+                                                    // A subcomponent can implement an API from any library )
 ```